 Vintage Plates and Cups

-If you have some vintage Fiestaware or any dishware that is more than 40 years old, don't use them in the microwave.
-The glaze could contain lead or other components that will leach into food when heated to high temperatures.
+If you have some vintage Fiestaware or any dish-ware that is more than 40 years old, don't use them in the microwave.
+The glaze could contain lead or other components that could leach into food when heated to high temperatures.
 Any gold or silver-gilded dishes should also be avoided.

 Unless you like cleaning the microwave, make sure that every container is covered.
-A plain white paper plate, paper towel, or a purchased vented microwave cover will make your life much easier.
+A vented microwave cover will make your life much easier.

 Fabrics and Clothes